-^{5.} Bit 4 of the Refresh Configuration Register must be set to '0' and \overline{E} must be maintained High, V{IH}, during Deep Power-Down mode.
+^{4.} Bit 4 of the Refresh Configuration Register must be set to '0', bit 4 (BCR4) of the Bus Configuration Register must be set to '0', and \overline{E} has to be maintained High, V{IH}, during Deep Power-Down mode.

-6 Synchronous Operating modes
+6 Synchronous operating modes

 The synchronous modes allow high-speed read and write operations synchronized with the clock.
+Refresh cycles are indicated to the host system by asserting the WAIT signal that, in turn, stalls the microcontroller.

-The M69KB096AB supports two types of synchronous modes:
+The M69KB128AB supports two types of synchronous modes: